The constrained module in GTSAM provides constrained nonlinear optimization on top of factor graphs.

 InequalityPenaltyFunction (ramp, smooth polynomial ramps, or softplus),

-which controls behavior near the active constraint boundary.
+which controls behavior near the active constraint boundary in

 1) Build the Problem¶